December 11, 2017

-If you are starting your last semester in PathwayConnect and have plans to continue your education with in an online degree or certificate the BYU-Idaho Online Degree Program, be sure to check these dates to know when you can register.
-This depends on how many credits you have transferring into the university.
+If you are starting your last semester in PathwayConnect and have plans to continue your education through an online certificate or degree program through BYU-Idaho, be sure to check these dates to know when you can register.
+This depends on how many credits you have transferring into the program.

 For students that plan on transferring to a different university, contact advising to see how your PathwayConnect courses will count toward another degree program.

-Make sure to contact Pathway Advising and schedule an appointment to discuss your options and recommended path of study.
+Make sure to contact BYU-Pathway Support to discuss your options and recommended path of study.

-You have spent at least the past three months or more working hard on your education, on top of attending to all of the other responsibilities in your life.
+You have spent the past three months or more working hard on your education, on top of all of the other responsibilities in your life.
 Finish strong, then take time to relax and take a break.